Urban Search and Rescue New South Wales AUS-2

 New South Wales Urban Search and Rescue Task Force 1 (or NSWTF/1) was first established as a USAR capability in the lead up to the 2000 Sydney Olympics.
 After earlier large-scale collapses including the 1977 Granville Train Disaster, 1989 Newcastle earthquake and 1997 Thredbo landslide, Fire & Rescue NSW was legislated as the combat authority for responding to major structural collapse incidents within the state of New South Wales.

 The Task Force was classified as a Heavy USAR team by the United Nations INSARAG organisation in 2012.
-When the NSW USAR Task Force is deployed internationally by the Australian Department of Foreign Affairs, it assumes the call sign "AUS-2" in line with INSARAG guidelines.
+When the NSW USAR Task Force is deployed internationally by the Australian Department of Foreign Affairs and Trade, it assumes the call sign "AUS-2" in line with INSARAG guidelines.

 The Task Force is based in Sydney, New South Wales (Australia).
 It is a capability of Fire & Rescue NSW but is staffed by emergency service workers from many federal and state agencies.

 Every state of Australia has a local USAR capability.
-AUS-2 is one of two Task Forces that deploys internationally to provide international response to natural and man-made disasters - AUS-1 is a capability managed by the Queensland Fire & Emergency Service.
+AUS-2 is one of two Task Forces that deploys internationally to provide international response to natural and man-made disasters – AUS-1 is a capability managed by the Queensland Fire Department.